deniseyu/deniseyu.github.io/_posts/2018-03-03-better-team-feedback.md

 on-boarding or team on-boarding.
 We have an internal web application, called "Feedback" (very creative, I know) that basically provides a nicer interface than Gmail for giving someone else feedback.
 Some Labs teams also schedule "speed dating" feedback sessions, especially with larger client teams.
-Throughout each office, volunteers who have longer-term context about the company culture will also conduct "Core Practice" sessions, with common topics being delivering and receiving feedback.
+Throughout offices, volunteers who have longer-term context about the company culture will also conduct "Core Practice" sessions, with common topics being delivering and receiving feedback.